-In April 1928 an article appeared in 28, 345 (1928) entitled “The Plight of College Physics,” and written by John O. Frayne of Antioch College.
+In April 1928 an article appeared in School Science and Mathematics 28, 345 (1928) entitled "The Plight of College Physics," and written by John O. Frayne of Antioch College.
 Frayne described the low level of physics teaching, especially in universities, noted the negative attitude in APS, and advocated forming a new organization devoted to the teaching of physics.
 Klopsteg got in touch with him, and they met in Chicago together with Glen W. Warner, editor of School Science and Mathematics.
 Together they compiled a list of 115 people who might be interested in a society of physics teachers.
-AAPT as it finally emerged may be said to date from a conversation among Klopsteg, Redman, and States (Frayne had left academic life) at a meeting of APS with AAAS in Des Moines in December 1929.
+An initial vision for the AAPT can be seen to emerge from a conversation among Klopsteg, Redman, and States (Frayne had left academic life) at a meeting of APS with AAAS in Des Moines in December 1929.
 The three agreed to meet during 1930 and were joined at that time by Warner.
-Redman’s chief interests lay elsewhere, but the others decided to invite 30 people, chosen from the “master list” prepared earlier, to a luncheon on December 29, 1930, during the joint APS-AAAS meeting in Cleveland.
+Redman's chief interests lay elsewhere, but the others decided to invite 30 people, chosen from the "master list" prepared earlier, to a luncheon on December 29, 1930, during the joint APS-AAAS meeting in Cleveland.
 Their avowed purpose was to launch a new organization concerned with physics teaching.
-Warner’s friend and colleague, F.T.
-Jones, editor of a department called “Science Questions” in School Science and Mathematics, arranged for the luncheon to be held at the Cleveland Club.
+Warner's friend and colleague, F.T.
+Jones, editor of a department called "Science Questions" in School Science and Mathematics, arranged for the luncheon to be held at the Cleveland Club.

-Of those invited to the Cleveland luncheon, eight could not attend,and one uninvited guest showed up to argue that the move was a mistake.
-There was much discussion of the relation of the proposed organization with APS.
+Of those invited to the Cleveland luncheon, eight could not attend, and one uninvited guest showed up to argue that the move was a mistake.
+Dodge encouraged unifying discussions regarding the relation of the proposed organization to the APS and its leaders having strong teaching commitments (like F.K.
+Richtmyer and Karl T. Compton).
 Among those who vigorously supported the formation of a new society were Dodge, Klopsteg, and Richtmyer.
-The decision was reached in unanimous passage of a motion made by Paul Klopsteg “that there be organized an informal association of those interested in the teaching of physics; that officers be elected who shall remain in office for one year; that a committee be established for the purpose of preparing the plans for a formal organization; that these things be done without prejudice toward any possible approach from other organizations or societies looking toward affiliation.”
+The decision was reached in unanimous passage of a motion made by Paul Klopsteg "that there be organized an informal association of those interested in the teaching of physics; that officers be elected who shall remain in office for one year; that a committee be established for the purpose of preparing the plans for a formal organization; that these things be done without prejudice toward any possible approach from other organizations or societies looking toward affiliation."

 The organizing committee of AAPT must have been very busy on the 30th, for they arranged the April Washington meeting in addition to coming up with a provisional constitution.
 According to the minutes of the APS Council on December 31, "The Council took notice of the organization on this day in the Case School Physics Laboratory of a new society to be known as the American Association of Teachers of Physics [sic].
 Homer L. Dodge was elected first President of the Society and William S. Webb the first Secretary.
 The Society decided to have its first meeting in Washington at the time of the Physical Society meeting, at which time they invited A.W.
 Hull to present an address on "The Needs of Industry in the Teaching of Physics."
 The Council instructed the Secretary of the Physical Society to make contacts with the new Society and to give them proper place on the first day of the Physical Society's Washington program.

 At the April meeting, the address by A.W.
-Hull, who was director of research at the General Electric Company, was actually titled “Qualifications of a Research Physicist;” it was later published in Science 73,623-627 (1931).
-It drew a large audience—other sessions were practically deserted—and the lively discussion was led by K.T.
+Hull, who was director of research at the General Electric Company, was actually titled "Qualifications of a Research Physicist;" it was later published in Science 73, 623-627 (1931).
+It drew a large audience—other sessions were practically deserted—and a lively discussion was led by K.T.
 Compton.

 The AAPT Executive Committee met in Washington at that time (April 29, 1931) and a dinner was combined with a business meeting of members.
 Affiliation with AAAS was authorized and plans were made for the first "annual meeting" in New Orleans in conjunction with the AAAS meeting there at the end of the year.